 A separate decree (Décret 2024-152 of 28 February 2024) adjusted the size criteria for French companies and groups.
 The decree aligned the thresholds used for CSRD scoping with the updated criteria in Commission Delegated Directive (EU) 2023/2775.
 For Wave 2 classification, an entity must exceed at least two of the following: €25M balance sheet total, €50M net turnover, 250 employees.

-The phased reporting timeline (pre-Omnibus and post-Omnibus)
+The phased reporting timeline

 France’s original CSRD timeline followed the directive’s three-wave structure, anchored to the ordinance’s entry into force on 1 January 2024.
+Each wave brings a different segment of the corporate population into mandatory sustainability reporting.

 Wave 1 (FY 2024, reports published 2025): Large public-interest entities already subject to the NFRD with more than 500 employees.
+This includes companies listed on EU regulated markets with either €40M+ turnover or €20M+ balance sheet total.
 These entities have already filed their first CSRD-compliant reports.
-France is one of the few member states where Wave 1 reporting based on FY 2024 data is live.

-Wave 4 (FY 2028, reports published 2029): Non-EU companies generating €150M+ revenue within the EU with at least one large EU subsidiary or branch.
+Wave 4 (FY 2028, reports published 2029): Non-EU companies generating €150M+ revenue within the EU with at least one large EU subsidiary or EU branch.

 One detail specific to France: companies subject to non-financial reporting requirements under the previous NFRD regime, but not classified as public-interest entities, were still required to publish a report for FY 2024 under the old DPEF framework.
 This created an overlap period where some entities reported under the old regime while Wave 1 entities reported under the new CSRD.
 For audit firms serving both types of client simultaneously, this meant running two different reporting frameworks in parallel during 2025.
+Nobody enjoyed that.

 What Omnibus I changed for French companies